Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 POLICY

-Emergency Response (ER) CSWs will complete the MHR for children in conjunction with the promotion of an emergency response referral to a case.
+CSAT staff will complete the initial MHR for children in conjunction with the promotion of an emergency response referral to a case.
 This will initiate the start of ongoing child welfare services to the family (both court and voluntary cases).

-The MHR is not required for emergency response referrals that will not be promoted to a case.
+The MHR is not required for emergency response referrals that will not be promoted to a case; and for Probate cases that will be closed upon completion of the legal guardianship assessment.

-Continuing Services CSWs will completed the MHR for children on an open case who meet the following criteria:
+Continuing Services CSWs may complete the MHR (re-referral) for children on an open case who meet the following criteria:

-• The child is not receiving mental health services at the time of the case plan update.
+• The child is not receiving mental health services and needs linkage.

 • The child presents with a new behavioral indicator.